Pick the base before the mood

 Providence works best when the day and night do different jobs instead of forcing one neighborhood to carry the whole weekend.

-Use College Hill for museum or campus texture when the day needs a cultural anchor.
+Use College Hill for museum or campus texture when the day needs a cultural centerpiece.

 Use the riverfront when the reservation itself should carry the evening.